 Batteries are essentially a large number of cells packed together to provide power to the application it’s connected to.
 These cells require continuous management to operate within safe boundaries, i.e. a Battery Management System (BMS)

 While numerous advancements are being made in cell technology to make them more efficient than before, none are closer to commercialization.
 Companies realize that the key differentiator lies in the BMS and its approach to managing the battery.

-Designing BMS to be smarter and understand the behavior of the cells is the first step in building long-lasting batteries of the future.
-However, there’s a limit to the computing power that BMS will need to predict the behavior of the cells.
+Designing BMS to be smarter and understand the behaviour of the cells is the first step in building long-lasting batteries of the future.
+However, there’s a limit to the computing power that BMS will need to predict the behaviour of the cells.
 A new layer of intelligence is required!

-Using the power of cloud computing and machine learning, it’s possible to enhance the capabilities of the BMS and in turn, develop Digital Twins of the battery it manages.
-Using this battery data, we can gain critical insights into its health, a key determinant of the vehicle range it’s going to provide.
+Using the power of cloud computing and machine learning, it’s possible to enhance the capabilities of the BMS and, in turn, develop Digital Twins of the battery it manages.
+Using this battery data, we can gain critical insights into its health, a vital determinant of the vehicle range it will provide.

 If you work with lithium-ion batteries, we’ve made a simple flowchart to see where you stand in building smart batteries:

 ION helps you get more out of your BMS by identifying the underlying potential of battery data.
 Leverage it with machine learning, AI & analytics to accurately determine, predict and improve the life of lithium-ion batteries by up to 40%.

 Altergo – ION’s full-stack battery intelligence platform simplifies battery management the world over!
 Altergo is enabling battery pack makers, electric fleet managers, and OEMs to maintain the battery’s performance & acquire better ROI through all stages of the battery lifecycle.